 The Executive Officer will approve certification systems that have been recognized by the European Commission for the European Union Renewable Energy Directive (EU RED) 2018/2001 as of December 31, 2025.
 Approved certification systems will be subject to the reapproval requirements of section 95488.9(g)(8)(G); or

-The Executive Officer will review and may approve certification systems meeting the relevant criteria under section 95488.9(g)(8).
+The Executive Officer will review and shall approve certification systems meeting the relevant criteria under section 95488.9(g)(8).

 The approved certification systems must, at minimum, certify that biomass meets the requirements under section 95488.9(g)(2).
 Approved certification systems may include provisions under section 95488.9(g)(3).